WebexSamples/simple_service_app/README.md

 ## Setup

 1. Replace `YOUR CLIENT ID HERE`, `YOUR CLIENT SECRET HERE`, `ACCESS TOKEN POST ADMIN AUTHORIZATION`, `REFRESH TOKEN POST ADMIN AUTHORIZATION` with your own values.
-These values are produced by registering a service app on Webex App Hub @ developer.webex.com.
+These values are produced by registering a service app on Webex Developer Portal @ developer.webex.com.

 2. Replace `'A sub users email'` with the email of the subuser for whom you want to create the meeting.